Last updated on January 8th, 2015 at 05:59 pm

 Coaches give players feedback.
 Star athletes take that feedback and turn it into something more.

 How you accept feedback will affect your ability to make your dream come true.
 You need to understand your weaknesses (and your buttons) in order to deal with them.
 Everyone has them.
-Knowing where you may be falling short and being honest with yourself helps you learn and grow.
+Knowing where you fall short and being honest with yourself helps you learn and grow.

 One of my favorite stories about feedback comes from how a restaurant handled a negative online review, which can be disastrous to a restaurant’s bottom line.
 One particular review went on about how bad the spaghetti was and others online agreed.
 Instead of taking it personally and getting mad, the owner decided to sit down with the staff and try the spaghetti together.
 They agreed with what the reviewer said about the spaghetti.